no-spill Mighty Mug

 Product Website: http://a.co/d/jk9x2Sk

-Alfay had recently obtained the intellectual property for a cheesy, unsuccessful product that worked fairly well: a mug which resisted unintended tipping & spilling, using a manually-released suction cup in the base.
+Alfay had recently obtained the intellectual property for an unsuccessful product that worked fairly well: a mug which resisted unintended tipping & spilling, using a manually-released suction cup in the base.
 Unfortunately, this suction cup was comically oversized, the release mechanism sometimes felt awkward to use, & the mug itself looked cheap & unattractive.

 Re-imagining it as a sleeker, more sophisticated design, Alfay asked Creative to figure out how to realize their new industrial design as an easily-manufactured & assembled product, all while maintaining the functionality of the cup’s central mechanism.